lukaszwos/CFA.js/README.md

-still in beta - ironing some bugs... readme is due to changes
+still in beta - ironing some bugs... readme is due to change

 ## Installation